-Starting with the diesels, the lowest-powered D150 has a quoted NEDC-correlated emissions figure of 143g/km, with average WLTP fuel economy of 42.1 to 44.9mpg; these figures rise to 169g/km and drop to 39.9-41.9mpg respectively if you opt for the automatic, four-wheel drive version.
+Starting with the diesels, the lowest-powered D165 has a quoted WLTP CO2 emissions figure of 160-163g/km, with average WLTP fuel economy of up to 47.1mpg.
+The D200 is slightly less efficient, delivering 43.5mpg and from 171g/km.

 The petrol models emit more CO2 and return slightly worse fuel economy figures than their diesel counterparts.
-The lowest-powered P200 emits 176g/km of CO2, with 28.6 to 30.7mpg on average; step to the P250 and you’ll get 180g/km of CO2 with average economy figures of 28.5 to 30.4mpg.
+The lowest-powered P200 emits 203g/km of CO2, with 31.4mpg on average, while stepping to the P250 sees 203g/km of CO2 with economy of 31.4mpg combined.

-The hot-hatch-baiting P300 is the biggest polluter of the range with 186g/km of CO2, although fuel economy remains much the same as the other petrols: 28.7 to 30.3mpg on average.
+The hot-hatch-baiting P300 is the biggest polluter of the range with 207g/km of CO2, although fuel economy remains much the same as the other petrols at 30.7mpg on average.

-We’d plump for the D180 diesel, which seems to offer the best trade off between performance, economy and emissions.
-Opt for the Evoque or Evoque S with this engine and go easy on the options and you should avoid the government’s £320 annual VED surcharge in years two to six of ownership for cars over £40,000; the CO2-weighted first-year road tax payment will be £205 (usually rolled into the on-the-road price), followed by the standard £135 per year (after April 2019) for hybrid
+However, if forced to choose between the fossil fuel alternatives, we’d plump for the D200 diesel, which seems to offer the best trade off between performance, economy and emissions.
+Opt for the base Evoque trim with this engine and go easy on the options and you should avoid the government’s large annual VED surcharge in years two to six of ownership for cars over £40,000.

 The Range Rover Evoque starts in insurance group 26 for the lowest-powered petrol and diesel models, climbing through groups 29 to 39 for the R-Dynamic D180 and HSE P300 models respectively.